 What is it?

-The average base rate (no fuel or accessorial charges) of mostly contracted freight volumes reported on a 14-day (Initial, 1) and (Final, F) lag on a national level.
+The average base rate (no fuel or accessorial charges) of mostly contracted freight volumes reported on a 14-day (Initial, 1) and varying period lags (Final, F) on a national level.
 They are segmented into van, reefer, intermodal, and Less-than-Truckload (LTL) modes.
 Van, reefer, and intermodal rates are expressed in a rate per mile, while LTL rates are expressed in a revenue per hundredweight (CWT) format.

 Who is interested?